errchh/aay/README.md

 ## Skills

-**hk-cinema-now-playing**: Fetches current HK cinema screenings with booking links.

-    User Flow (chat with your ticketing agent):

-    1. Ask the agent about what's currently showing
-    2. Agent chats through the film options with overviews
+**hk-cinema-now-playing**: Meet your new AI cinema concierge. 🍿

+User Flow:

+- Ask what’s on ->
+- Chat film overviews ->
-    3. Tell the agent which film takes your fancy
+- Pick what takes your fancy ->
-    4. Agent lists which cinemas are screening it and when
-    5. Pick your preferred cinema and showing
-    6. Agent sends you straight to the cinema's booking page
+- Agent finds cinemas & times ->
+- Select your slot ->
+- Straight to booking

+No scrolling, just chatting. 🎟️

 ## Screenshots